Kongesque/Flow-Free-Solver/README.md

 # Flow Free Solver

+Flow Free, also know as Number Link, is a widely popular puzzle game that challenges players to connect pairs of colored dots on a grid.
+The goal is to draw paths between each pair of dots such that the paths do not overlap, and the entire grid is occupied.
+Players must connect dots of the same color while ensuring paths do not cross.

 The Flow Free Solver project employs a backtracking approach with Breadth-First Search (BFS) and A* algorithm heuristics to solve Flow-Free puzzles by connecting pairs of colored dots.

 ## Solver Method: Backtracking with BFS and A* Algorithm